-The Complete Fretboard Diagram:
+The Complete Fretboard Diagram: 24 Frets

-So you don't actually have to learn anything new!
-Once you've learned the fretboard up to the 12th fret, you're done.
-You've learned the whole thing!
+People have been asking for a full, 24 fret diagram.
+After fret 12, starting on fret 13, all notes recur.
+So you don't actually have to learn anything new.
+Once you've learned the fingerboard up to the 12th fret, you're done.
+You've learned the whole thing.
+Still, here it is:

 This gives you the additional advantage that if you ever have to play bass, you'll instantly know what to do with it!